 All complaints by other tenants or PPM personnel regarding pets shall be referred to the PPM property manager.

 Residents are prohibited from feeding or harboring stray animals.
-Feeding or harboring a stray animal shall constitute keeping an animal without approval of the PPM.
+Feeding or harboring a stray animal shall constitute keeping an animal without the approval of the PPM.

 Residents shall not install bird feeders or feeders of any type without written approval from PPM.